Pediatric Low Blood Pressure (Hypotension)

 • The bottom number, or diastolic pressure, is a measurement of the pressure in the arteries between beats of the heart.

-Hypotension, or low blood pressure, happens when your child’s blood pressure falls below the normal range.
 A drop in blood pressure is not always a cause for concern, and the severity of the situation depends on the cause.

-What are the different types of Pediatric Low Blood Pressure (Hypotension)?
+What are the different types of pediatric low blood pressure (hypotension)?

 Three main types of low blood pressure in children include: